viana-guilherme/minION-scripts/README.md

 Welcome to the repository for the ont-derived microbial community analysis pipeline developed at the SSB+Metagen Labs (FMRP-USP / FFCLRP-USP)!

 # Why?
-As of the time of writing, there is no single unified approach to process and analyze 16S data derived from nanopore sequencing (a thorough review on the matter was written by Santos and colleagues (2020)).
+As of the time of writing, there is no single unified approach to process and analyze 16S data derived from nanopore sequencing (a thorough review on the matter was recently written by [Santos and colleagues](https://www.sciencedirect.com/science/article/pii/S2001037019303745)).
 In this repository we describe the steps we take to carry our in-house analyses of nanopore sequencing data.
 Suggestions/comments are always welcome!

 # How does our analysis work?
 The upstream process to a microbial community analysis, i.e. taxonomic assignment, is comprised of four main parts: